nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Upcycle stores the user's data, including the user list, item list, and transaction list in three files ```user.txt```, ```item.txt```, and ```transaction.txt```, respectively.
 The data will be loaded when running the program and will be written to the files after each operation.
 These files can be found in ```data``` folder in the same directory as the folder containing project root.

-If Duke detects a change the potentially cause errors in the files, it will print out where the error is and its reason.
+If Duke detects a change that potentially cause errors in the files, it will print out where the error is and its reason.
 It also asks if user wants to try re-edit it or let Duke force reset all list, for example:
 ```
 ____________________________________________________________
 The ITEM files has been corrupted at line 1